On a remark of Serre: Introduction

 If the Hasse-Weil bound is tight for curves of genus $g$ over $\F_q$ (that is, $N_q(g)=q+gm+1$), we say that the curves over $\F_q$ have defect 0.
 We may shorten this and say that ``$q$ has defect $0$'' when the context is clear.
-Similarly, if $N_q(g)$ is $n$ less than the Hasse bound, we say $q$ has defect $n$.
+In general, we define the defect of $q$ to be $(q+gm+1)-N_q(g)$.

-Consider the genus-$1$ case.
+Consider the genus $1$ case.
 Serre \cite{serre} notes that results of Deuring \cite{deuring} and Waterhouse \cite{waterhouse} imply a condition for when this maximum is achieved.
 Namely, let $q=p^e$.
-The Hasse maximum fails to be achieved when $p \mid \lfloor{2\sqrt{p^e}}\rfloor$ with $e$ odd.
-Serre observes that this implies $e\ge 5$ and in Remark 2.6.5 says that $p=7$ is the only example with $e=5$ for $p<10^7$.
+The Hasse maximum fails to be achieved when $p \mid \lfloor{2\sqrt{p^e}}\rfloor$ with $e$ odd, except in the two cases $(p,e)=(2,1)$ and $(3,1)$; in all failure cases, the defect is $1$.
+Serre observes that this implies $e\ge 5$ and, in Remark 2.6.5, says that $p=7$ is the only example with $e=5$ for $p<10^7$.
 He says that a ``naive log log argument'' implies that there should be ``very sparse'' larger primes.